glouie/quick_notes/README.md

 - `qn view <id> --render` or `qn render <id>` — render Markdown in the terminal (headings, lists, rules) for quick reading.
 Add `--plain` or set `NO_COLOR=1` to disable color.
 - `qn edit <id>` — opens in `$EDITOR` (falls back to `vi`); if `fzf` is installed, it uses a 70% height popup with a preview before editing, then refreshes the Updated timestamp.
 - `qn delete <id> [more ids...]` — delete one or more notes; use `--fzf` or call with no ids (and fzf installed) to pick multiple notes in an interactive preview list.
+- `qn delete-all` — delete every note in the notes directory.
 - `qn seed <count> [--chars N]` — generate test notes (for load/perf checks) with random content of N characters (default 400).
 - `qn path` — print the notes directory.
 - `qn completion zsh` — print the zsh completion script (fzf-powered note id selection with preview).